 Designing Data-Intensive Applications, 2nd Edition

-A foundational source on consistency, replication, and engineering trade-offs in distributed systems.
+The reference book on consistency, replication, and engineering trade-offs in distributed systems — worth returning to on every contested decision.

-The Distributed Systems and Consistency section is not about memorizing elegant theorems.
-It is about designing systems that stay predictable when the network shakes, one node is already down, and another one is responding too slowly.
+The Distributed Systems and Consistency section does not exist to memorize elegant theorems.
+Its job is to teach you to design systems that stay predictable when the network shakes, one node is already down, and another is answering with a noticeable lag.

 Why this chapter matters